 The Diamond Dictionary

 On this page you will find definitions of concepts central to Dr. Diamond’s work.
-This includes words that he has invented (such as Belovedness and Matrophilia) as well as regular words and phrases which he has used in special ways (such as Cantillation and Soul).
-Underneath each entry, you will see a brief definition.
-Clicking on the entry will open to its own page.
+This includes words that he has invented (such as Belovedness and Matrophilia) as well as familiar words and phrases which he has used in special ways (such as Cantillation and Soul).

 The Diamond Dictionary is an ongoing project and we recommend you check back regularly as it expands.

 Meditation involving an activity (often higher creativity, such as painting, photography or music).
 In contrast to the mainstream approach to meditation, which is comparatively passive, action (or active) meditation is the approach Dr. Diamond recommends to most readily raise the Life Energy of the person, at least for Westerners.

 The name Diamond gives to his system delineating the relationship between the emotions and the acupuncture meridians.
-Developed over a period of 45 years, the AES builds on the pioneering work of his close friend and colleague Dr. George Goodheart (1918-2008), the great chiropractor and developer of the field of Applied Kinesiology.
+Developed over a period of 45 years, the AES builds on the pioneering work of his close friend and colleague George Goodheart (1918-2008), the great chiropractor and developer of the field of Applied Kinesiology.